Common Grounds

 What has been unfolding in the Gaza Strip for nearly two years is not merely a humanitarian disaster; it is a political crime with profound historical and geopolitical consequences.

-Yet the genocide has also awakened free consciences around the globe, inspiring a collective defence of humanity, justice and the right of all peoples to self-determination.
+Yet the genocide has also awakened free consciences around the globe, inspiring a collective defense of humanity, justice, and the right of all peoples to self-determination.

 Even for states that have long supported Israel, the Gaza genocide has become impossible to ignore.